 Password Encryption

-Encrypting a Word document with a password is possible by going to File > Info > Protect Document and selecting the Encrypt with Password option.
+To add a password to a Word document, click File > Info > Protect Document and select the Encrypt with Password option.

 Confirm the password and click OK.